 Customize your visualizations with the following Discover features.

 Customize a visualization to make the data more readable and to add visual styling.
 To access the visualization options, click Edit on the far right of the Visualization tab.
-The below example shows some of the visualization settings chosen for an area chart with Stacked series.
+The example below shows some of the visualization settings chosen for an area chart with Stacked series.

 Create charts that include more than one visualization type to contrast data series values.